 - Driving: Teens with ADHD may have challenges learning how to drive or to stay safe on the road because of inattention or impulsivity.

-With the right support, your teen can have fulfilling relationships and thrive at whatever they choose to do.
+ADHD symptoms in teenagers can cause challenges, but with the right support, your teen can have fulfilling relationships and thrive at whatever they choose to do.